 Note that a 60-day waiting period applies at all times, as does the exclusion of pre-existing conditions.
 For more details, consult your insurance policy.

 I am self-employed and have to temporarily close my business because of the current COVID-19 situation.
 Can I get disability insurance for my loans?

 Disability insurance covers situations where you would be unable to perform the usual duties of your job because of illness.
 Job loss is not an illness so the claim would not be admissible.

 Due to the current situation, the wait time to speak to an agent is longer than usual.
 This is why we are reviewing our procedure for submitting a loan insurance claim.

 Please refer to the Claim page for full details.

-The travel interruption protection covers your travel expenses if you have to interrupt or extend your trip due to one or more elements predetermined by the insurer.
-This list includes, among other things, the recommendation of the Government of Canada, in effect at the time of travel, not to travel to the intended location after reservations have been made.
+Trip interruption covers your trip expenses if you have to interrupt or extend your trip due to one or more factors predetermined by the Insurer.
+This list includes, among other things, the Government of Canada's recommendation in effect at the time of the trip, such as not to travel to the scheduled location once reservations have been made.
 Note that the Mastercard Corporate card does not provide protection for cancellations.
 To see the other causes covered, consult your insurance certificate.